ShashiWerdun/my-ubuntu-stuff/notes.md

     - pactl
 - script can be found at ~/my-scripts/mute\_spotify\_ads.sh
 - read the comments in the script to understand how to use it

+# Analyze boot time
+- `systemd-analyze` is a tool useful to check boot times.
+- `systemd-analyze critical-chain` - (from the manpage) prints a tree of time critical chain of units.
+It can be used to check how much time services are taking to init.

+I disabled the `NetworkManager-wait-online` service, as apparently it wastes time during system boot (source: https://itsfoss.com/check-boot-time-linux/) but did not see any decrease in boot time.